 Update: Suspect in San Francisco slaying of Cash App founder Bob Lee arrested, identified as Emeryville tech entrepreneur

-SAN FRANCISCO -- A tech entrepreneur has been arrested in the slaying of tech executive Bob Lee who was found stabbed on a San Francisco street last week, a killing that re-ignited a heated debate over safety within the city.
+SAN FRANCISCO -- A tech entrepreneur has been arrested in the slaying of Cash App founder Bob Lee who was found stabbed on a San Francisco street last week, a killing that re-ignited a heated debate over safety within the city.

 Lee's ex-wife Krista Lee confirmed the arrest to KPIX Thursday morning, identifying the suspect as 38-year-old Nima Momeni.
 Accounts on the LinkedIn and Opportunity networks corresponding to his name list him as an IT consultant/entrepreneur with Emeryville-based Expand IT.